-- Access to menu P2. - ► Touch symbols ∧ or ∨ to select Reset Parameters. - Touch the symbol ok .
-The factory default values for P2 are restored. - 1) B1 Internal Adjust will calculate automatically the amount of air in low fire (P2).
-This method uses P1 values to start calculation.
+- ► Access to menu P2.

+- ► Touch the symbol ok .

+The factory default values for P2 are restored.

-8.12.4 Additional combustion settings
+8.11.4 Additional combustion settings

 The parameters and operation modes presented in this section are available for certification purposes and advanced troubleshooting with guidance from BOSCH support line.